 Customer-Specific Reports.
 To the extent set forth in Exhibits B and C, YOURMEMBERSHIP will generate and make available to Customer reports within the software application relating to the activities of its Authorized Users within the Services (e.g., number of Authorized Users that take a specific course; grades of Authorized Users in a specific course; performance comparison by group; or rate of completion of applicable continuing education requirements).
 YOURMEMBERSHIP will provide Customer with access to Authorized User profiles and records as necessary to enable Customer to perform its credentialing, grading and certification functions.

 Aggregated Usage Data.
-YOURMEMBERSHIP may track and use for analytical, product improvement and other purposes, statistical information related to the usage of the Services such as usage or traffic patterns in aggregate form, but such information will not include identifiable information of Customer or personally identifying information of Customer’s Authorized Users.
+YOURMEMBERSHIP may track and use for analytical, product improvement and other purposes, statistical information related to the usage of the Services such as usage or traffic patterns in aggregate form, but such information will not include identifiable information of Customer or personally identifying information of Customer’s Authorized Users and YOURMEMBERSHIP shall be prohibited from distributing, marketing and/or selling any of the aforementioned statistical information to any third parties without the express written permission of Customer.

 TRADEMARK LICENSE.